-Purina Little Bites dog food earns the Advisor’s bottom tier rating of 1 star.
+Purina Little Bites Dog Food receives the Advisor’s lowest rating of 1 star.

-The Purina Little Bites product line includes one dry dog food.
+The Purina Little Bites product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient profiles for all life stages.

 Purina Little Bites